GamesDoneQuick/split-decision-ff/README.md

 `colors.accents.eventItem` - The color used the background of events in listings.

-`colors.accents.separator` - The color used for form section separators.
+`colors.secondary` - The color used for form section separators.
 This is also sometimes used as a background color when alternating table rows.

 `colors.accents.alert` - The background color of alerts.
 This should be some shade of blue for consistency with other elements that use this color.